ClickHouse/ClickHouse/docs/en/query_language/functions/higher_order_functions.md

 │ [(1,4),(2,5),(3,6)] │
 └─────────────────────┘
 ```

+Note that the first argument (lambda function) can't be omitted in the `arrayMap` function.

 ### arrayFilter(func, arr1, ...) {#higher_order_functions-array-filter}

 Returns an array containing only the elements in `arr1` for which `func` returns something other than 0.